April 25, 2026

 April 2, 2026

-In my last post, I laid out the core problem:
+In my last post, I laid out a core problem:

 AI identity doesn’t survive a simple export/import.